marceloofernandes/Academic/README.md

 # Welcome to my Academic Page

-This is a repository of my academic activities ordered by the most recent first.
+This is a repository of my academic activities ordered by the most recent dates.

 Marcelo Oliveira Fernandes